petermchale/tumor/README.md

 Code development
 ======
 One goal is to make this code faster.
-Some suggestions for accomplishing this are listed in Issues.
+Some suggestions for accomplishing this are listed under the Issues tab.